wintermi/zsh-golang/README.md

 # zsh-golang
-A simple zsh plugin for the Go programming language toolchain.
+A zsh plugin for the Go programming language toolchain.

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`